qcc4cp/qcc/resources/quickstart.md

 and installing the
 Python dependencies `absl-py` and `numpy` (for example, with `sudo pip install absl-py` and similar for `numpy`).

-For this guide, you don't need `blaze` or compile the accelerated C++ routines.
+For this guide, you don't need `bazel` or compile the accelerated C++ routines.
 Make sure you point Python to the sources by setting the enviroment variable `PYTHONPATH` to the root directory (`qcc`) of the sources.